Premier of Tasmania

-The premier of Tasmania is the head of government of the state of the Tasmania, Australia.
+The premier of Tasmania is the head of government of the Australian state of Tasmania.
 The premier is the leader of the cabinet of Tasmania, and nominates its ministers for appointment by the governor.
 The premier is appointed by the governor based on the premier's ability to command confidence within the House of Assembly.
-To this end, the governor usually appoints the leader of the party that controls a majority of seats within the House of Assembly.
-However, due to Tasmania's electoral system and proclivity to elect minority governments, the governor can appoint a premier on the basis that confidence is tested in the parliament.
+To this end, the governor usually appoints the leader of the party or coalition that controls a majority of seats in the House of Assembly.
+However, due to Tasmania's electoral system and tendency to elect minority governments, the governor can appoint a premier on the expectation that confidence is tested in parliament.

 Since 8 April 2022, the premier of Tasmania has been Jeremy Rockliff, leader of the Liberal Party, which holds 14 of the 35 seats in the House of Assembly.
 Due to Rockliff not holding a majority since 2023, he has had to negotiate with crossbenchers to form a government.
 Since the 2024 state election, he has been supported intermittently by the Jacqui Lambie Network, the Greens, the SFF and various independents, including David O'Byrne whom Rockliff offered a ministerial position to.
 The current cabinet Rockliff leads is the third Rockliff ministry.

 The premier of Tasmania is the lowest-paid Australian premier, and the second-lowest paid head of government nationwide.
 Incumbent premier Jeremy Rockliff turned down a 22% pay rise in 2025.